frejlarssen/gnucash-codecrucible-reports/README.md

 ## Tags

-This is repository contains a two custom reports for GnuCash 5.x, customized for CodeCrucible.
+This is repository contains a custom reports for GnuCash 5.x, customized for CodeCrucible.

-The two reports are:
+The only report right now is:

 * Transaction Report Extended (`transaction-extended.scm`)

 ## Installation